brianlam38/Sec-Cheatsheets/WebApps.md

 * CSP is a security standard introduced to prevent attacks resulting from execution of malicious content in a trusted page.
 * It allows website owners to declare approved origins of content that browsers should allow to load on that website.
 * Example: `script-src userscripts.example.com`
-Means only `userscripts.example.com` can provide scripts to be executed.
-INLINE SCRIPTS WON’T WORK
+- Means only `userscripts.example.com` can provide scripts to be executed.
+INLINE SCRIPTS WON’T WORK.

 **CSP Components**
 * `none`: matches nothing